reuerendo/pocketbook-db-calibre.koplugin/README.md

 The plugin adds books to collections on the device.
 In order to use this feature the collections column lookup name in Calibre should be "#collections".

-The program was tested on a PocketBook InkPad 4 device.
+*The program was tested on a PocketBook InkPad 4 and Touch Lux 5 devices.*

-The code was mostly written by Claude AI.
-A huge thanks to [Volodymyr Streltsov](https://github.com/VolodymyrStreltsov), who explained to me and Claude what bind and bind1 are.
+*The code was mostly written by Claude AI.
+A huge thanks to [Volodymyr Streltsov](https://github.com/VolodymyrStreltsov), who explained to me and Claude what bind and bind1 are.*